xydinesh/xydinesh.github.com/src/posts/deepwork.md

 title: "Deep Work"
 layout: "post.njk"
 tags: ["books"]
+date: 2025-11-25
 ---

 November, 2025

 This week I read Deep Work by Cal Newport.
 It highlights the value of focusing on something for long period of time.
 This post contains some of the highlights from the book.

 ### Rule 1: Work Deeply